Feedback/Compliments & Complaints

 - date incident occurred

-- nature of complaint (submitting, vetting, processing, inspection, notice to fix, code compliance certificate or compliance schedule)
+- nature of complaint (submitting, vetting, processing, inspection, notice to fix, code compliance certificate, compliance schedule)

-- copies of any supporting information (if applicable)
+- copies of supporting information – you should preferably aim to provide

 - your name and contact details – to enable us to respond to you (your details will be kept confidential).

-Please let us know your preferred method of communication so that we can use this in our communications with you.
+Please let us know your preferred method of communication so that we can use this for our interactions with you.